srcsouvik/sdwan_eve_ng_lab/README.md

 * cEdge(CSR1000v) - 17.03.03
 * Cisco IOL l2/l3 - Version 15.2d/15.5(2)T
 ## 1.2.
 EVE-NG system requirements
-In this lab EVE-NG was setup in Google Cloud Platform(GCP) with 32 GB of RAM and 16 vCPU's allocated to it, for more on how to setup EVE-NNG in GCP refer the EVE-NG Cookbook documentation section 3.4 page 43.
+In this lab EVE-NG was setup in Google Cloud Platform(GCP) with 32 GB of RAM and 16 vCPU's allocated to it, for more on how to setup EVE-NNG in GCP refer the EVE-NG Community Cookbook documentation section 3.4 page 43 onwards(https://www.eve-ng.net/index.php/documentation/community-cookbook/).

 * vManage is 12 GB RAM, 2 vCPUs, 30 GB storage
 * vSmart is 4 GB RAM, 1 vCPU, no required storage